 Responsible for course evaluations and substitutions for general education Foundations/Cultures requirements.

 Review appeals to enroll in more than 20 credits in a semester.

 Review appeals to take a course or courses at another institution during the final 30 semester hours of a student's degree program.

 It is the responsibility of the student to notify their professors of attendance issues.
 The SASC will email students' professors in cases of extended illness, death, or family emergencies, etc. This process does not excuse students from classes, but serves as an official notification to professors.
 Students are responsible for making arrangements with professors about missed work.

 Review appeals of the withdrawal deadline and the Petition to Return process.

 Undergraduate Academic Programs

-Grand Valley State University has more than 200 areas of study, 81 undergraduate degrees, and 32 graduate degrees.
-Use the links below to find the program(s) that apply to you!
+Grand Valley State University has more than 200 areas of study, 86 undergraduate degrees, and 36 graduate degrees.
+Use the following links to find the programs that apply to you!
 Refer to the All Academic Programs A-H and All Academic Programs I-Z of the online catalog for a list of these programs.